-If you do know exactly what you’ll be welding and you’re sure that you only need a good stick welder, then sure, you might not need to spend extra money for the multi-purpose machine.
+If you do know exactly what you’ll be welding and you’re sure that you only need a good stick welder, then sure, you might not need to spend extra money on the multi-purpose welding machine.

 One of the stick welders’ advantages is their portability.
 And with many welders nowadays working as freelancers, getting from one site to another quickly and easily is very important.
 So it becomes critical for the welder to choose the best portable stick welder.

 If portability is important for you, you should look at inverter welders.
 With transformers, the difference in power and size is big.
 Some of the best inverter stick welders weigh just about 10 to 20 pounds.
 Compare that to 90 pounds or more of the transformers.